markomanninen/artifactsofthefloweroflife/GLOSSARY.md

 A tessellation of a flat surface is the tiling of a plane using one or more geometric shapes, called tiles, with no overlaps and no gaps.
 In mathematics, tessellations can be generalized to higher dimensions and a variety of geometries.

+## Rhombic

+Rhombus-like, a quadrilateral whose four sides all have the same length (often called a diamond)